-Under UK law a person is entitled to change all or any part of his or her name without the permission of any authority and without any formality.
-For example, you can change your forenames, surname (or both), add names, remove names, change the spelling of your names or rearrange your existing names.
-You can just do it.
+Under UK law, a person is entitled to change all or any part of his or her name without the permission of any authority and without any formality (with a few exceptions).
+For example, you can change your forenames, surname (or both), add or remove names, change the spelling any of them or rearrange the order of them.

-A deed poll for a change of name contains three declarations.
-By executing the deed poll (signing, dating and having your signing witnessed) you are committing yourself to:
+A deed poll is a legal document that contains three declarations.
+By executing it (signing, dating and having your signing witnessed) you are committing yourself to:

-- Requiring all persons to address you by your new name only.
+requiring all people to address you by your new name only

 Note that you cannot change formal legal records like certificates for your children’s birth, or your marriage, civil partnership, decree absolute or education.
-These are historical records, which were issued in the correct name.
+These are historical records, which were issued in the correct name at the time.

 Why change your name?